 AI in any context can be fascinating.
 When it comes to game development AI can be more interesting and challenging.
 There are many scenarios where you can use AI in game development.
 Making the enemy follow the player is the most used AI functionality in games.
-In this tutorial, we will see how to bake a Navmesh and how to use the Navmesh to move the enemy to the player’s location.
+In this tutorial, we will see how to bake a Navmesh and use Unity Navmesh, to make the enemy follow the player.

 What is a Navmesh in Unity?